mtingers/cxgame/README.md

 1. Educational: Learn or test out new programmatic trading strategies.
 2. A game: Battle other bots to test your skills.

+# Components

-cxgame has 3 primary components:
+cxgame has 4 primary components:
 1. `cxgame.server.CxExchange` -- The exchange server
 2. `cxgame.server.CxFeed` -- The broadcast channel.
 Exchange activity is
     broadcasted to all connected clients here (e.g. orders, server messages)
 3. `cxgame.client.CxClient` -- The API for creating your own client to communicate with the CxExchange server.
+4. `cxgame.server.CxServer` -- Wraps and controls `CxExchange` and `CxFeed`.

 cxgame can run in various modes (time limit, endless, whitelisted users, etc).
 See the documentation below for server and client examples.
 Also take a look